alphagov/gds-boxen/README.md

   documentation in the `modules/people`](modules/people/README.md) directory for creating per-user modules that don't need to be applied globally to everyone.
   You will probably want to:
-  - `include somepackage` - see other users for details
+  - `include somepackage` - see other users' personal modules for details
   - `include projects::someproject` - for the projects you will work on
   - if `modules/teams/manifests/yourteam.pp` exists, you should `include teams::yourteam` to get shared team config
+  - After you have created your module, run `boxen`.
+This will set your Mac up as requested.
+(You do not need to have pushed to GitHub for this to work.)

-## Removing install of Homebrew in /usr/local/bin
+## Removing install of Homebrew in /usr/local/bin for an already set-up Mac.

 - Boxen installs its own version of Homebrew in `/opt/boxen/homebrew` which may conflict with a previous version installed in `/usr/local/bin`.